cl-model-languages/cl-prolog2/README.md

-# Cl-Prolog - Common Interface to the ISO Prolog implementations from Common Lisp
+# Cl-Prolog2 - Common Interface to the ISO Prolog implementations from Common Lisp

 This is a realization of Marc Kuo's ["modelling approach to OR (operations research)"](https://kuomarc.wordpress.com/2012/03/05/the-uncommon-lisp-approach-to-operations-research/) for Prolog language.